hannobraun/caterpillar/README.md

   typed, and no design considerations made to change any of that.
 At some point, I'd like to create a fully interactive language with static typing and zero runtime overhead (beyond what is required for interactivity).
-For now, even thinking about this would be too difficult.
+For now, even thinking about this has turned out to be too disruptive.
 - The language is **purely functional, concatenative, and stack-based**.
 Besides providing desirable properties, this is also as simple (and easy to implement) as it gets.